cmeiklejohn/partisan-performance-page/partisan-performance-page/content/post/02-microbenchmarks.md

 both increasing latency and payload size, with a fixed number of 10,000 messages per experiment.
-At the start of each experiment for our microbenchmarks, N actors are spawned on each of two instances of the Erlang VM (unless otherwise specified, as in Figure 2), based on the desired concurrency level.
+At the start of each experiment for our microbenchmarks, N actors are spawned on each of two instances of the Erlang VM, based on the desired concurrency level.
 Each actor will send a single message to an actor on the other node and wait for acknowledgement before proceeding.
 Experiments were run using the full-mesh overlay, but the optimizations are implemented for all overlays.
 Latency is reported as the time to send a single message from the source to the destination.

 We start by showing a baseline configuration of Distributed Erlang compared with Partisan with all optimization enabled.
 Our results show that leveraging